Quick Links

 Application Instructions

-By submitting the online application, you will be considered for all Labor Studies awards you qualify for.
-The deadline to apply is Monday, May 6, 2024 at 11:59PM.
+By submitting the online application, you will be considered for all Labor Studies awards you qualify for (in this case, ONLY the Kennedy-Drayton Scholarship).
+The deadline to apply is Monday, June 3rd, 2024 at 11:59PM.

 To strengthen your application, we highly recommend you familiarize yourself with the terms of specific Labor Studies awards you are eligible for and prepare your application with the intents and purposes of these awards in mind.